KOTOR-Community-Portal/mod-builds/content/k2/full.md

 :::note
 Installation Instructions
 :   Scroll down to the "optional files" section of the mod page.
-In order, install the compatches for TSLRCM, the K2CP, JC's Minor Fixes, and then all remaining content that matches content you chose to use from the builds (skipping Better Twi'lek Male Heads, if using Leilukin's Male Twi'lek Diversity mod), following the below instructions:
+You will install the compatches for all the content you chose to install, in the following order:

+* TSLRCM
-    * K2CP: Delete C_DrdAstro01.tga, C_DrdAstro02.tga, C_DrdAstro03.tga, C_Hutt03.tga, C_Kinrath01.tga, C_Kinrath02.tga, C_Kinrath03.tga, C_Kinrath04.tga, C_SenBall01D.tga, p_hk47_01.tga, C_hk50.tga, and C_hk51.tga before moving to override.
-If utilizing Sapiens' HD Visas mod, also delete P_VisasH01.tga, P_VisasHD01.tga and P_VisasHD02.tga.
+* The K2CP, ensuring to delete C_DrdAstro01.tga, C_DrdAstro02.tga, C_DrdAstro03.tga, C_Hutt03.tga, C_Kinrath01.tga, C_Kinrath02.tga, C_Kinrath03.tga, C_Kinrath04.tga, C_SenBall01D.tga, p_hk47_01.tga, C_hk50.tga, and C_hk51.tga before moving to your override.
+If utilizing Darth Sapiens's HD Visas mod, also delete P_VisasH01.tga, P_VisasHD01.tga and P_VisasHD02.tga.
+* JC's Minor Fixes
+* All remaining content that matches content you chose to use from the builds (skipping Better Twi'lek Male Heads, if using Leilukin's Male Twi'lek Diversity mod)
 :::

 ___